 You can try new models or stick to your old and tested brand.
 But you need to consider your budget.
 A hot water system is a significant investment, but you could save on your bill rather than maintain a faulty one or buy a low-quality one.

 You must also consider how much hot water you need and whether to have a water tank or go tankless.
-You must also take into account your water usage, property, and household size.
-And consider how energy efficient you want to be.
+You must also consider your water usage, property, and household size.
+Think about how energy efficient you want to be.
 Every model and type has advantages and disadvantages.

-Contact a licensed plumber.
-They can advise on a new hot water system that is perfect for your needs.
+Get in touch with a licensed plumber.
+They can chat with you about finding a new hot water system tailored to fit your needs.